aclarkxyz/web_molkit/README.md

 ```

 The compilation creates the file `bin/webmolkit-build.js`.
 Once this is generated, the file can be used in a runtime context.

+The source code uses the older TypeScript namespace technology, which is the lowest common denominator packaging method, making it straightforward to include into
+existing projects.
+At some point in the future it will probably be upgraded to use ES6 modules, but this currently introduces some compatibility problems for incorporating
+into a diverse range of JavaScript engines.

 ## Uses